 May 13, 1947: Judy pre-recorded both “Love Of My Life” and “You Can Do No Wrong” for The Pirate.
 “Love Of My Life” was a re-recording.
 The original version was recorded on December 27, 1946, and was unused in the final film.

 Here are the two songs as recently restored and remastered by Richard Moore at Mint Audio Restoration for the fantastic 2-CD set “Judy Garland – Soundtracks.”
 These two recordings, along with all of the recordings on the set, were in desperate need of remastering.
-The technology advances in the past several years have allowed professional audio engineers to revisit recordings and breathe new life into them.
+The technological advances in the past several years have allowed professional audio engineers to revisit recordings and breathe new life into them.
 It’s pretty amazing what they can accomplish.